Aneesh9390/Data-Science-Notes/README.md

 Monte Carlo

+Monte Carlo simulation is a mathematical technique which is used to estimate the possible outcomes of an uncertain event.

 Monte Carlo generally refers to the synonym for randomness in gambling.

 Monte Carlo Simulations are Simulations evolving randomly.